python3statement/pycon-2017/proposal.md

-User and developers of Python 2 and 3 libraries who wish to transition to a Python 3 only codebase, but who want to ensure a path for Python 2 users to continue to use older versions of the software or "Long Term Support" versions of the software.
+User and developers of Python 2 and 3 libraries who wish to transition to a Python 3 only codebase, but who want to ensure a path for Python 2 users to continue to use their software.

-User and developers of Python 3 libraries who care about Python 2 users and developers.
+User and developers of Python 3 libraries who want to see more libraries shifting to Python 3, but who do not want to harm the existing, vibrant Python 2 user and developer communities.

 Objective
 =========